geoffgraham/animate.scss/README.md

 ## Installing

-The default import includes all animations.
+Grab it with Bower
 ````
 bower install animate.css-scss
 ````

+The default import includes all animations.

 ```
 @import "animate.scss";